silvershotm1/seattle-301n4/class-05-new-article-creation/README.md

 # New Article Workshop

 ## Daily Plan
-1. Code review [Dan]
+1. Code review
-2. Libraries - Highlight.js & Marked.js [Dan]
+2. Libraries - Highlight.js & Marked.js
-3. In-class Workshop [Scott]
+3. In-class Workshop
-4. Peer-review for portfolio assignment [Scott]
+4. Peer-review for portfolio assignment

 The pair assignment is a in-class workshop.